Most women are familiar with breakouts around their period. But why does this happen and how can these monthly breakouts can be prevented?

 Let’s examine what’s happening in the body in each of these scenarios, and what can be done to rebalance the body and clear chronic breakouts.

-Breakouts in the days leading up to day one of your period
+Acne in the days leading up to day one of your period

 A woman’s monthly cycle is split into two halves – the follicular phase (days 1-14), and the luteal phase (days 14-28), with day one being the first day of bleeding.

-Breakouts that occurs in the days leading up to day one of the menstrual cycle fall within the luteal phase.
+Acne that occurs in the days leading up to day one of the menstrual cycle fall within the luteal phase.
 Breakouts during this time is usually due to either low levels of the hormone progesterone or estrogen dominance.

 At the time of ovulation (usually day 14 of the cycle), a woman’s progesterone level begins to build.
 At the same time, she will experience luteal phase insulin resistance, which is a naturally occurring function of the body.
-In a state of insulin resistance, her body begins to produce sebum in excess, with sebum being an important building block for breakouts.
+In a state of insulin resistance, her body begins to produce sebum in excess, with sebum being an important building block for acne.
 This is why excess sugars in the diet and breakouts are so closely related.

 So during this time of luteal phase insulin resistance leading up to a woman’s cycle, as her skin begins to produce higher levels of sebum, healthy levels of progesterone act in a way as a counterbalance to this sebum excess.

 It does this as progesterone is a inhibitor of 5α-reductase (5AR), an enzyme that increases the amount of dihydrotestosterone (DHT) in the body.
-Elevated DHT is the number one culprit for excess sebum production and breakouts in women of all ages.
+Elevated DHT is the number one culprit for excess sebum production and acne in women of all ages.

 To simplify this explanation, progesterone helps to reduce excess sebum production, and therefore prevent breakouts.